 Documenting with either audio or video, being present at an illegal activity or knowingly violation of any local, state, or federal laws related to the execution of any assignment will automatically exclude it from being accepted for a grade.
 In addition, the same exclusion applies if you learn after the fact that your actions were of an illegal nature.

-Incorporating the use of nudity and or other socially unacceptable images or audio into your work will automatically exclude it from being accepted for a grade.
+Incorporating the use of inappropriate or socially unacceptable images or audio into your work will automatically exclude it from being accepted for a grade.

-D. Class Schedule - Wednesday 7:00 - 9:30 pm
+D. Class Schedule - Thursday 7:00 - 9:30 pm